 Is the operation going to be painful?

 The great advantage of ambulatory phlebectomy is that it is completely painless.
 Everything is done under a local anesthetic and the utmost care is taken to make the patient as comfortable and relaxed as possible.
 The postoperative period is also relatively pain-free, however, a mild analgesic in the form of Tylenol or ibuprofen can be taken for any discomfort postoperatively.

 How many days do I need to take off work?

 One of the greatest advantages of ambulatory phlebectomy is that it does not require any time off work except on the day of the operation.
 Normal activities can be resumed the next day.

 Once the veins have been removed will they come back?

 No, they do not come back as they are physically removed.

 How are the veins removed?

 The method which I use is called microphlebectomy.
-In general the removal of the veins is achieved in a very non-invasive and non traumatic way.
+In general, the removal of the veins is achieved in a very non-invasive and non-traumatic way.
 Most of the veins can be removed through a tiny hole made by the puncture of a needle.
-The procedure is not painful because local anaesthetic is used before hand.
+The procedure is not painful because local anesthetic is used beforehand.

 Is the operation safe?